spicata/spicata99/quotebook.md

 > cc: \*reading\* "My worm is coming in so handy.
 Kid named so handy"
 > lw: I wish that were me

+> they can cause cavitation because of how fast they are
+> \- dp